TeX-Live/texdoc/README.md

 ### Generating a pre-hashed cache file

-Following will generate a pre-hashed cache file `script/Data.tlpdb.lua`.
+The following will generate a pre-hashed cache file `script/Data.tlpdb.lua`.
 This task have to be done under a TeX Live setup with tlpdb.

 ```
 $ rake gen_datafile